 - Does volunteering for the RBC Race for the Kids qualify for high school community service hours?

 Yes, all your volunteer hours will qualify for high school community service hours!
 We will sign off on your volunteering form at the event.

 - Can youth (under the age of 18 years old) volunteer at the RBC Race for the Kids?

-Yes, we accept all ages of volunteers, but certain positions require the volunteer to be of a certain age.
+We accept volunteers aged 14+, but certain positions require the volunteer to be of a certain age.
 This requirement will be indicated on the volunteering form.
 Children 13 and under are welcome to volunteer as long as their parent/guardian can volunteer with them.